nishantd/metallics-optimization/README.md

 ## What can we create?

-You should do something with the data!

-- that can be a machine learning model that predicts when the next scrap order arrives
-- a dashboard that visualises the sequences
-- a tool that detects NaNs in the data
-- a tool that will allow you to replace NaNs in the data
-- a dashboard that visualizes the size of the pile on the scrapyard ...
+The final output is a heat schedule.
+You can add visualizations or complement the final output in any way you want.

+## Timing

-Teams will have 48 hours total from start to finish.
+Teams will have from Monday 18th Nov 1500 UTC to Tuesday 19th Nov 2000 UTC.
 We can let Dirk judge the winning team - they get lunch from the other team.